Palo (religion): Definitions

-Palo has no sacred text, but is largely transmitted orally.
-There is no central authority in control of the religion, but separate groups of practitioners who operate autonomously.
-It has no systematized doctrine, and no strict ritual protocol, giving its practitioners scope for innovation and change.
+There is no central authority in control of Palo, but separate groups of practitioners who operate autonomously.
+It is largely transmitted orally, and has no sacred text, nor any systematized doctrine.
+There is thus no overarching orthodoxy, and no strict ritual protocol, giving its practitioners scope for innovation and change.
 Different practitioners often interpret the religion differently, resulting in highly variable practices.
-Several distinct traditions or denominations of Palo exist, called ramas, with the main ramas being Mayombe, Briyumba, Monte, and Kimbisa.
+Several distinct traditions or denominations of Palo exist, called ramas ("branches"), with the main ramas being Mayombe, Briyumba, Monte, and Kimbisa.